yyh-sjtu/yyh-sjtu.github.io/_pages/about.md

 Research & Intern Experience
 ======
+* 2024 Intern in National Center of Technology Innovation for EDA
+  * Verilog representation learning in CDFG domain based on GNN
+  * LLM based Verilog generation including finetune, inference, and auto-test
 * 2024 Intern in Nvidia
   * Internal software for VLSI physical design
 * 2023-2024 Research Assistant at Institute of Computing Technology, Chinese Academy of Sciences